aymenmissaouii/aymenmissaouii/README.md

-Hello friends ✋, welcome to my Github.I am @aymenmissaouii, i'm a software engineer, a lot of my open source work is focusing to help developers to build quick projects.
+Hello friends ✋, welcome to my Github.
+I am @aymenmissaouii, i'm a software engineer, a lot of my open source work is focusing to help developers to build quick projects.

 [![LinkedIn](https://img.shields.io/badge/LinkedIn-Connect-blue)](https://www.linkedin.com/in/missaoui-aymen-9011a4154/)